HSF/hsf.github.io/_drafts/nodate-Newsletter-KB.md

    * Starting your own SW project - hands-on support by the community
    * Sharing ideas and code - technical notes and SW licenses

 Today's newsletter will be dedicated to the new HSF Knowledge Base.
 But before we come to that, a little reminder of our [HSF website](http://hepsoftwarefoundation.org/), where you will find this and much more information about our activities.

+## The HEP Software & Computing Knowledge Base

+The High Energy Physics (HEP) Software & Computing [Knowledge Base](https://en.wikipedia.org/wiki/Knowledge_base) (KB) at [hepsoftware.org](http://hepsoftware.org) is a collection point for HEP related software projects and information on HEP software and computing.
+You can use it to look for existing software, to make your own project known to the community, and to inform the community what software you and your experiment use.

-## News of the Week
+## What kind of information is stored
-- New version of ROOT released [link](http://)

-## Forthcoming Events
-- ML workshop
-- ATLAS meeting in LBNL
+To take a concrete example, let's have a look at the information stored for the *[ROOT](http://hepsoftware.org/e/root)* package.
+It contains a short description of the project, pointers to support lists, repository, and other sources of information.
+In addition it links to the various users of ROOT within the knowledge base.
+All information, most of you probably know.
+However, finding that out for less well known packages is much harder.
+The KB provides a central collection point for such information.

+In addition to software projects, the KB as well can contain information about summer schools, efforts or organizations.
+Of course the [HSF](http://hepsoftware.org/e/hsf) is represented there as well.

+## How to add new information

+Please feel encouraged to extend, or update the information presented in the knowledge base.
+Its usefulness depends on developing rich informative content.
+Instead of requiring user registration, you can re-use your account of either GitHub, Google, Dropbox, Amazon, or Facebook.
+One click of confirmation and you can immediately start adding new information.

+Editing itself works via clicking on the *pen icon*, typing your text in Markdown, and hitting the green save button in the header.
+A more detailed introduction into all the editing capabilities is given [here](http://hepsoftware.org/e/hepsoftwareorg).

-## Job openings
+## Feedback
-- DIANA job 1
-- DIANA job 2

----
+Feedback is encouraged!
+Send it to hepsoftware@gmail.com or to the author, Torre Wenaus wenaus@gmail.com.